Nexi-AI/Nexi-AI-Framework/CODE_OF_CONDUCT.md

-# Tribe Code of Conduct
+# Nexi Code of Conduct

 ## Our Pledge

-We, the community of contributors and users of Tribe, pledge to create a welcoming and inclusive environment for everyone.
+We, the community of contributors and users of Nexi, pledge to create a welcoming and inclusive environment for everyone.
 We are committed to fostering a respectful and harassment-free space where diverse ideas and perspectives can thrive.

 ## Expected Behavior